A Preterist Commentary on Revelation 12: Summary and Highlights

 14The woman was given the two wings of a great eagle, so that she might fly to the place prepared for her in the desert, where she would be taken care of for a time, times and half a time, out of the serpent’s reach.

-Revelation 12:14 Commentary: The Saints are Kept Safe for “a Time, Times and Half a Time” in Pella.
+Revelation Fulfilled, An Exposition, Interpretation and Commentary of Revelation 12:14: The Saints are Kept Safe for “a Time, Times and Half a Time” in Pella.

 Looking up at the night sky, John may see either Virgo flying on the wings of the eagle Aquila or the lady Andromeda mounting Pegasus, the flying horse.
 Like the Jews in Exodus 19:4, the Jewish Christians in v.
 14 are carried on eagles’ wings to the desert away from danger. “[T]aken care of for a time, times and half a time,” these Jewish Christians were kept safe while Israel was afflicted with the plagues of Exodus mentioned earlier in Revelation 8: A Preterist Commentary and Revelation 9: A Preterist Commentary–Who is Apollyon?